-This Policyholder Information Statement is being provided to Policyholders of JEWELERS MUTUAL INSURANCE COMPANY ("JMIC" or the "Company") in connection with the Special Meeting of Members of JMIC to be held on [\\\\\], 2019 at [\\\\\] local time, at the Company's offices at 24 Jewelers Park Drive, Neenah, Wisconsin 54956 (the "Special Meeting"), and any adjournment thereof, at which the Members of JMIC will be asked to vote on the proposal to change the structure of JMIC from its current form as a mutual insurance company to that of a stock insurance company indirectly owned and controlled by a mutual insurance holding company organized under Chapter 644 of the Wisconsin Insurance Code (the "MHC Conversion").
+This Policyholder Information Statement is being provided to Policyholders of JEWELERS MUTUAL INSURANCE COMPANY ("JMIC" or the "Company") in connection with the Special Meeting of Members of JMIC to be held on [local time, at the Company's offices at 24 Jewelers Park Drive, Neenah, Wisconsin 54956 (the "Special Meeting"), and any adjournment thereof, at which the Members of JMIC will be asked to vote on the proposal to change the structure of JMIC from its current form as a mutual insurance company to that of a stock insurance company indirectly owned and controlled by a mutual insurance holding company organized under Chapter 644 of the Wisconsin Insurance Code (the "MHC Conversion").
 Capitalized terms used in this Policyholder Information Statement are defined where first used herein or under the heading "CERTAIN DEFINITIONS" on pages 33 and 34 of this Policyholder Information Statement.
+The proposal described herein is based upon a Mutual Holding Company Plan (the "Plan") unanimously approved by the Board of Directors of JMIC (the "Board") on [2019, a copy of which is attached hereto as Exhibit A, together with all exhibits thereto which are attached hereto as Exhibit B through Exhibit I. Prior to the vote of the Members of JMIC at the Special Meeting, the Plan will be the subject of a Public Hearing conducted by the Office of the Commissioner of Insurance for the State of Wisconsin (the "Wisconsin Commissioner") on by order of the Wisconsin Commissioner after the Public Hearing and then by the requisite number of the Members of JMIC, and until certain other conditions described under the heading "CONDITIONS TO CLOSING OF MHC CONVERSION" on pages 29 and 30 of this

-The proposal described herein is based upon a Mutual Holding Company Plan (the "Plan") unanimously approved by the Board of Directors of JMIC (the "Board") on [\\\\] 2019, a copy of which is attached hereto as Exhibit A, together with all exhibits thereto which are attached hereto as Exhibit B through Exhibit I. Prior to the vote of the Members of JMIC at the Special Meeting, the Plan will be the subject of a Public Hearing conducted by the Office of the Commissioner of Insurance for the State of Wisconsin (the "Wisconsin Commissioner") on [\\\\\], 2019.
-The Plan will not take effect unless and until it has first been approved by order of the Members of JMIC, and until certain other conditions described under the heading "CONDITIONS TO CLOSING OF MHC CONVERSION" on pages 29 and 30 of this Policyholder Information Statement have been satisfied.
+Policyholder Information Statement have been satisfied.
+ADDITIONAL AVAILABLE INFORMATION